-Prior to relocating to Boston to join the Justice Department, Mr. Leske worked in Washington, D.C., as an Associate Litigation Counsel for a global telecommunications company, managing litigation, arguing federal appeals, and advising executives on legal and compliance issues.
-Before that, he was an Associate in the Litigation and Supreme Court Practice Group of an internationally-recognized law firm.
+Prior to relocating to Boston to join the Justice Department, Mr. Leske worked in Washington, D.C., as in-house counsel for a global telecommunications company, managing litigation, arguing federal appeals, and advising executives on legal and compliance issues.
+Before that, he was in the Litigation and Supreme Court Practice Group of an internationally-recognized law firm.

-In 2008, he returned to Washington, D.C., to serve an academic appointment as a Visiting Assistant Professor of Law & Scholar-in-Residence at Catholic University, Columbus School of Law.
-There, he taught advanced courses on appellate advocacy and a constitutional law seminar on separation of powers.
+In 2008, he returned to Washington, D.C., to serve a one-year academic appointment at Catholic University, Columbus School of Law.
+As a Visiting Assistant Professor of Law & Scholar-in-Residence, Mr. Leske taught advanced courses on appellate advocacy and a constitutional law seminar on separation of powers.

 Mr. Leske is a Founding Board Member and former General Counsel of Teardrops to Rainbows, a non- profit organization that raised over $1M to help children with cancer.
-He is a three-time Finisher of the Hawaiian IRONMAN Triathlon, and an avid sailor.
-Mr. Leske lives in Boston with his wife and two daughters.
+He is a three-time Finisher of the Hawaiian IRONMAN Triathlon (1.2M Swim/112M Bike/26.2M Run) and an avid sailor.
+Mr. Leske lives in the Boston area with his wife and three daughters.